Kristina01111000/Drws_site/README.md

 - Make quiz for the 4th lesson
 - Make quiz for the 5th lesson
 - figure out if there are nine lessons now, if so, change it to nine everywhere on the site, and add a ninth chat for the summary
-- Try making a new homepage for the site, think about what should be on it, scorecard, monthly topics, course, youtube channel
+- Try making a new homepage for the site
-	- put a section about course
-	- link to the monthly topic (maybe include picture, maybe not)
-	- section about scorecard
-	- link to youtube channel playlist for quick minutes
 	- make sure to save the current homepage as a draft
-	- also switch to the new one once he confirms it
+	-  switch to the new one once he confirms it
 - Put 31 days in the months not the first one on scorecard, he’s going to put tips in
 - figure out how to sell his ebook on his site
 - send him my invoice